nathanielshak/advancedprogramming/README.md

 		else:
 			print(a)

 Yes, it's fine if you haven't coded Python before (that's Python).
-I'm guessing there's enough similarities in that code for people who have learned the things I mentioned above to figure it out.

 Again, if you don't feel like you qualify to take this class based off these criteria, **don't worry**.
 Learning how to code, like all things, takes patience and time.
 There’s nothing wrong with taking the time to go back and make sure you've mastered these things before taking this class.